 Why You Should Be Using Ginger In Your Meal Prep!

 These days, it seems like there are a new diet fad and trendy food every day.
 A lot of these trends have been labeled “superfoods,” because of their versatility and the sometimes shocking long list of benefits.
 Superfoods go above and beyond just the aesthetic appeal of a colorful plate of avocado toast in a well-lit restaurant during brunch hours (though we are definitely not dissing on avocado toast, over here!).
 These foods are touted for all the amazing benefits they can have for your body and your health, aside from filling your belly with yummy goodness.
 And while ginger might be a spice instead of a ‘food’, (that you really only associate with Eastern cuisine and molasses cookies at Christmas time) it offers awesome health benefits that you should not be missing out on!
-Ginger has been linked to positively impact skin, hair, digestion, and your athletic performance – so we runners especially need to be adding it into our meals!
+Ginger has been linked to positively impact skin, hair, digestion, and your athletic performance – so we runners especially need to be adding it into our meals and meal preps!

 Ginger is a spice that has been used for centuries, specifically by Asian cultures, to flavor food and helps with different body aches and pains.
 Several studies have linked ginger to help reduce muscle fatigue and delayed onset muscle soreness (aka, that mysterious, tricky, and painful muscle soreness that does not kick in until hours and even sometimes days after the workout has been completed).
 One reason for this might be because of its ability to help stimulate appetite.